pmradman/CMPS2200-recitation/recitation-03/recitation-03.md

 .
 .
 .
 Span simply looks at the maximum depth of one recurssive branch when run in parallel.
-In this case the Span equation would be S(n) = S(n/2) + O(n) since the only differenc eis we are not looking at both sides, meaning not multiplying by 2.
+In this case the Span equation would be S(n) = S(n/2) + O(log n) since the only differenc is we are not looking at both sides, meaning not multiplying by 2.
 .
 .
 .